grobocop12/image_downloading_script/README.md

 # Image downloading script
-Python script for downloading images from webpage
+Python script for downloading images from webpages.